colbs255/vui/README.md

     - If no default is specified then `_disabled_` will be used

 # Completion
-vui reads from your config to suggest values for completion.
-It detects the argument in the current line you are editing and suggests only the values for that argument.
+vui reads from the config to suggest values for completion.
+It detects the argument in the current line and suggests only the values for that argument.
 This is done via vim's user defined completion (see `:h compl-function`)
-- While in insert mode `Ctrl-X Ctrl-U` activates the completion for the command argument of the line are you are on
+- While in insert mode, `Ctrl-X Ctrl-U` activates the completion for the command argument of the current line
 - `Ctrl-N` moves to the **n**ext match and `Ctrl-P` moves to the **p**revious
-- Once you've selected your value you can keep typing or leave insert mode
 - The completion menu will always have `_disabled_` as an option.
 This means the arg won't appear in the command output

 # Commands
 ## Global Commands
+- `:VUI <vui_config_name>`
-- `:VUI <vui_config_name>` :: This is the entrypoint to VUI
+    - This is the entrypoint to VUI
     - Running this will open a VUI buffer for the specified tool
-    - Tab completion is supported for all your config-defined tools
+    - Tab completion is supported for all the config-defined tools
 ## VUI Buffer Commands
+- `:VUIOutputCommand`
-- `:VUIOutputCommand` :: Outputs the command generated from the current VUI buffer
+    - Outputs the command generated from the current VUI buffer
 - `:VUIExecuteCommand`
     - Generate the command from the buffer and then execute it from vim
 - `:VUIExecuteCommandAndReadOuput`